Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Seventh Heaven (1927) (aka 7th Heaven), 110 minutes, D: Frank Borzage

 The ethereal and spiritual nature of idyllic romance was evidenced in this pure and simple melodramatic silent film - one of the first films to be nominated for Best Production (or Best Picture).
 The couple in love, in a 7th floor bohemian loft (nearer to the stars) were: Parisian sewer worker Chico (Charles Farrell) and abused street angel-waif Diane (Best Actress-winning Janet Gaynor).
 When the two lovers were separated by war (she ended up as a munitions worker) and he was blinded, they still remained in telepathic communication with their hearts and minds each night at 11.
-The film ended with the scene of their jubilant reconciliation following the war's end in a shaft of light.
+The film ended with the scene of their jubilant reconciliation in a shaft of light following the war's end.

 Sunrise (1927), 97-110 minutes, D: F.W.
 Murnau

 Subtitled, "A Song of Two Humans."
 The winner of the Academy Award for Best Artistic Quality of Production (a co-winner of "Best Picture").
 An artistic, poignant, brilliantly-filmed, expressionistic, landmark silent regarding a love triangle.
-A country village farmer (George O'Brien) falls for the allure of a sophisticated, vampish seductress/temptress (Margaret Livingston) from the City, tempted by her under the moonlight in a swamp.
-He devises a murderous plan to kill his pure, innocent wife (Janet Gaynor) - by drowning her during a trip to the City.
-At the moment of attempted murder in the rowboat, he realizes his love for his wife and can't complete the act.
-In the City (of the Jazz Age), the couple makes up and he wins her back - but on the way home, a storm looms up and takes her from him -a seemingly-just punishment from Fate itself.
+A country village farmer (George O'Brien) fell for the allure of a sophisticated, vampish seductress/temptress (Margaret Livingston) from the City, tempted by her under the moonlight in a swamp.
+He devised a murderous plan to kill his pure, innocent wife (Janet Gaynor) - by drowning her during a trip to the City.
+At the moment of attempted murder in the rowboat, he realized his love for his wife and couldn't complete the evil deed.
+In the City (of the Jazz Age), the couple made up and he won her back - but on the way home, a storm loomed up and took her from him - a seemingly-just punishment from Fate itself.